ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
-- The Art of Racing in the Rain - Garth Stein
+- David and Goliath - Malcolm Gladwell
 - The 48 Laws of Power - Robert Greene

 ### 2023
+- The Art of Racing in the Rain - Garth Stein
 - Notes on Complexity - Neil Theise
 - Experiential Intelligence - Soren Kaplan
 - The Bond King - Mary Childs